-\textbf{Explainable AI for LLMs and Multi-Agent Systems.} The black-box nature of emerging AI models can lead to misconceptions~\cite{wang_are_2021,wang_effects_2022}, bias~\cite{wang_effects_2023}, reduced trust and task success~\cite{wang_human-llm_2024,wang_less_2025}.
-This has motivated both practitioners and researchers to pursue XAI approaches that help human users understand the internal reasoning of AI models.
+\textbf{Explainable AI for LLMs and Multi-Agent Systems.} The black-box nature of emerging AI models can lead to misconceptions~\cite{wang_are_2021,wang_effects_2022}, bias~\cite{wang_effects_2023}, as well as reduced trust and task success~\cite{wang_human-llm_2024,wang_less_2025}.
+These issues have motivated both practitioners and researchers to pursue XAI approaches that help human users understand the internal reasoning of AI models.
 Traditional XAI techniques include feature attribution~\cite{ribeiro_why_2016,lundberg_unified_2017}, example-based explanations such as prototypes~\cite{kim_examples_2016} and counterfactuals~\cite{wachter_counterfactual_2018}, as well as inherently interpretable models such as rule-based systems and generalized additive models~\cite{jung_simple_2017,lakkaraju_interpretable_2016}.
-With LLMs, these techniques face new challenges due to massive training data, emergent capabilities, and non-deterministic outputs.
+With LLMs, these techniques face new challenges due to massive training data, emergent capabilities, and non-deterministic outputs~\cite{dierk_evaluating_2025}.
 A common way to explain LLM responses is through “self-reasoning’’ such as chain-of-thought~\cite{wei_chain--thought_2022}, ReAct~\cite{yao_react_2023}, and multimodal reasoning~\cite{zhang_multimodal_2024}.

 While early work has pioneered XAI techniques for \textit{individual} LLMs, explainability remains an open challenge for multi-agent systems.
 Multi-agent systems are inherently more complex: multiple agents perform diverse roles, trigger tool use, exchange messages, and coordinate over time.
-These interactions generate overwhelming amounts of text, making it difficult for human users (e.g., a developer) to evaluate the factuality and quality of results~\cite{epperson_interactive_2025}.
+These interactions generate overwhelming amounts of text, which makes it challenging for human users (e.g., a developer) to evaluate the factuality and quality of results~\cite{epperson_interactive_2025}.

-\textbf{Observability and Visual Analytics Tools for Multi-Agent Systems} The goals of explainability span multiple dimensions: beyond transparency, explanations should support error detection, enable human intervention and correction, and ultimately foster more effective human–AI collaboration~\cite{wang_are_2021,wang_effects_2022}.
+\textbf{Observability and Visual Analytics Tools for Multi-Agent Systems.} The goals of explainability span multiple dimensions: beyond transparency, explanations should support error detection, enable human intervention and correction, and ultimately foster more effective human–AI collaboration~\cite{wang_are_2021,wang_effects_2022}.